tohjiwateknologi/.github/profile/README.md

+Build with Trust.
-we always strived to do more, and to do important and meaningful things with the resources we have.
+we always strived to do more, and to do important and meaningful things with the resources we have